We wouldn’t exist without help and support from individuals and organisations. Here are some ways you could support us

 Julian Trust Nightshelter currently costs around £1,500 per week to run which at £15 per bed space per night, represents good value for money.
 Every donation is gratefully received.

-Our volunteers work during evening and overnight shifts.
-Evening shifts are from 8:30 pm to 11pm, overnight from 10:30pm to 7:45 am.
+Our volunteer teams work on Monday, Tuesday, Wednesday and Friday evenings.
+Evening shifts are from 7pm to 10.00pm.
 Before anyone can volunteer at the night shelter they have to attend an induction when we explain how we work, what you can expect and show you around.
-We also give a short health and safety presentation.
-Due to current circumstances, there are no planned volunteer induction sessions at the shelter; check out our social media & the blog page for announcements of dates or email our Volunteer Coordinator:
+We also give a short health and safety presentation, focussing on Covid-safe working practices.
+New volunteers are then allocated to one of our friendly teams where they will be supported by a shift Supervisor.

 Managing and running the shelter involves a wide range of services – please contact us if you have something to offer.